 9. Get the right kind of business insurance

-Some commercial property insurance policies cover water damage claims, such as the cost of pipe breakage, but exclude damage from external flooding, groundwater, and backed-up sewer lines.
+Commercial property insurance policies, sometimes referred to as business hazard insurance, may be able to cover some water damage claims such as the cost of pipe breakage.
+Often though, they will exclude coverage for damage from external flooding, groundwater, and backed-up sewer lines.
 Many policies also have exclusions for mold-related damage.

 In many cases, you can buy endorsements (or “riders”) to your property policy to enjoy additional coverage.
 Your insurance agent can give you a better idea of which riders are available to you and what your policy covers.